Trotskyism

-Trotskyism is the political ideology and branch of Marxism developed by Russian revolutionary Leon Trotsky and some other members of the Left Opposition and Fourth International.
-Trotsky described himself as an orthodox Marxist, a revolutionary Marxist, and Bolshevik–Leninist, a follower of Marx, Engels, and 3L: Vladimir Lenin, Karl Liebknecht, and Rosa Luxemburg.
-He supported founding a vanguard party of the proletariat, proletarian internationalism, and a dictatorship of the proletariat (as opposed to the "dictatorship of the bourgeoisie", which Marxists argue defines capitalism) based on working-class self-emancipation and mass democracy.
-Trotskyists are critical of Stalinism as they oppose Joseph Stalin's theory of socialism in one country in favour of Trotsky's theory of permanent revolution.
+cultural autonomy for artistic movements, voluntary collectivisation, a transitional program, and socialist internationalism.
+He supported founding a vanguard party of the proletariat, and a dictatorship of the proletariat (as opposed to the "dictatorship of the bourgeoisie", which Marxists argue is a major component of capitalism) based on working-class self-emancipation and council democracy.
+Trotsky also adhered to scientific socialism and viewed this as a conscious expression of historical processes.
+Trotskyists are critical of Stalinism as they oppose Stalin's theory of socialism in one country in favour of Trotsky's theory of permanent revolution.
 Trotskyists criticize the bureaucracy and anti-democratic current developed in the Soviet Union under Stalin.

-Vladimir Lenin and Trotsky, despite their ideological disputes, were close personally prior to the London congress of social democrats in 1903 and during the First World War.
-Lenin and Trotsky were close ideologically and personally during the Russian Revolution and its aftermath, and Trotskyists and some others call Trotsky its "co-leader".
+Despite their ideological disputes, Trotsky and Lenin were close personally prior to the London Congress of Social Democrats in 1903 and during the First World War.
+Lenin and Trotsky were close ideologically and personally during the Russian Revolution and its aftermath.
+Trotskyists and some others call Trotsky its "co-leader".
+This was also alluded to by Rosa Luxemburg.
+Lenin himself never mentioned the concept of "Trotskyism" after Trotsky became a member of the Bolshevik party.
 Trotsky was the Red Army's paramount leader in the Revolutionary period's direct aftermath.
-Trotsky initially opposed some aspects of Leninism but eventually concluded that unity between the Mensheviks and Bolsheviks was impossible and joined the Bolsheviks.
+Trotsky initially opposed some aspects of Leninism, but eventually concluded that unity between the Mensheviks and Bolsheviks was impossible and joined the Bolsheviks.
 Trotsky played a leading role with Lenin in the October Revolution.
-Assessing Trotsky, Lenin wrote: "Trotsky long ago said that unification is impossible.
-Trotsky understood this and from that time on, there has been no better Bolshevik."
+Lenin and Trotsky were also both honorary presidents of the Third International.
+Trotskyists have traditionally drawn upon Lenin's testament and his alliance with Trotsky in 1922–23 against the Soviet bureaucracy as primary evidence that Lenin sought to remove Stalin from the position of General Secretary.
+Various historians have also cited Lenin's proposal to appoint Trotsky Vice-Chairman of the Soviet Union as further evidence that he intended Trotsky to be his successor as head of government.